mbecking/wlcmixture/doc/source/index.rst

 * :ref:`modindex`
 * :ref:`search`

 Welcome to the WLCmixture Package.
-This module is designed to create and calculate the binodal and spinodal of polyelectrolyte solutions
+This module is designed to create and calculate the binodal and spinodal of polyelectrolyte solutions and polymer mixtures.

 :math:`\int x^2 dx`